Achronite/mqtt-energenie-ener314rt/README.md

 ### Energenie 'Control Only' OOK device teaching in Home Assistant
 The control only devices (any listed in the above table as Device Topic 'ook' or with a Blue icon on the energenie boxes) need to be taught a zone and switch code.

 1. Add an mqtt entry in `configuration.yaml` for your switch or light.
-These should uniquely reference your device (following the zone rules below).
+These should uniquely reference your device (following the OOK zone rules below).
 For example to teach an ENER002 socket to be Zone 567 switch 1 enter the following:
 ```
 mqtt:
   switch: